 The Council therefore introduced this Policy to reassure that it is safe and acceptable to speak up.
 The Council recognises the importance of whistleblowing and promotes it as part of its commitment to ensuring good governance.
-It needs your help to make this work effectively.

-This Policy applies to all "workers" i.e. employees, casual workers and agency / contract workers, whether fulltime, part time or volunteers.
+This Policy covers all "workers"1 i.e. employees, casual workers and agency / contract workers.